YeoniH/semantic-transitions/README.md

 These should be interpreted as candidates for further qualitative and process-level investigation, not as direct evidence that participants changed their reasoning.

 ## Data

-This repository does **not** redistribute CIP's Global Dialogues data.

 Clone/download the public data separately: